Konstantin Yuganov / AdobeStock

-Did you know that the average job tenure these days is only 4 years?
-Whether or not you can relate to this statistic, many of us have at one point wondered about changing our career paths and working in a new field.
-Sometimes its as simple as the fact that we dislike not just our current job, but our future career trajectory in our current job, even assuming great success in it.
+Whether motivated by the Great Resignation or not, many of us have at one point wondered whether it’s time to change our career paths and work in a new field.
+Sometimes it’s as simple as the fact that we dislike not just our current job, but our future career trajectory in our current job, even assuming great success in it.

 It’s not an easy decision to make, but if you’ve set your sights on an entirely new career, this guide provides the most comprehensive and helpful advice we could find on the topic.
-Our guide is a compilation of the best resources, tips and strategies to help you prepare for and manage through the change.
-While we understand that every situation is different, we believe successful career change is something that does follow certain patterns.
+Our guide is a compilation of the best resources, tips and strategies to help you prepare for and manage the change.

-To keep things real, we advise you to talk to actual people who work in the field about what their jobs and careers are really like.
+To keep things real, we advise you to talk to actual people who work in the field about what their jobs and careers are really like — go on informational interviews.
 Even if they don’t do what you want to do, it might be a blessing in disguise.
 That’s because they will still help you get a fuller, better picture of what the whole ecosystem of that profession or type of company will be like.
 Want to work at a hedge fund?
-Its fine -- and a good thing -- to talk to someone who reconciles trades in operations even if you want to become a portfolio manager.
+It’s fine — and a good thing — to talk to someone who reconciles trades in operations even if you want to become a portfolio manager.

 Some people find it helpful to get the objective feedback and guidance of a professional career coach or career counselor about their career field and whether they are really up for a midlife career change.
 For a career changer, the experienced advice of a professional can be very helpful in making a career change that involves some major career choice adjustments from your current career.

-This is really another way of belaboring our first point.
-In addition to the conversations that we just recommended you have, if you're sure you want to make the leap away from your current career into one you feel more passion about, read everything you can about your desired new profession and industry.
+In addition to the conversations that we just recommended you have if you're sure you want to make a successful leap away from your current career into one you feel more passionate about, read everything you can about your desired new profession and industry.
 In our experience, it's best to be thorough both online and offline (i.e. in actual books!)
 The reason we recommend books is that for many professions (internet and tech aside), many more things have been memorialized in print (i.e. before the internet age) and are simply not replaced by the more temporary articles that you may find online.
 This is especially true of more "traditional" professions where the digital age still hasn't completely caught up.

-Your bachelor degree may not be very relevant to your new desired line of work, but perhaps you can get a master degree in a related area or simply on-the-job training that can prepare you better for a career transition.
-While you can certainly try to do without more education, if you find you're having an especially hard time, remember that career change is hard for even the best of us -- so you might want to consider beefing up your educational credentials if you don't have a lot of obvious transferrable skills.
+Your bachelor's degree may not be very relevant to your new desired line of work, but perhaps you can get a master degree in a related area or simply on-the-job training that can prepare you better for a career transition.
+While you can certainly try to do without more education, if you find you're having an especially hard time, remember that career change is hard for even the best of us — so you might want to consider beefing up your educational credentials if you don't have a lot of obvious transferable skills.

 Get ready to prepare a lot of job applications if you're trying to break into a new career.
 You will have to apply for jobs more aggressively than a candidate with the "standard" background.
 This is because your resume will not have the keywords and experiences that fit into cookie-cutter roles.
 To some extent, for all candidates, job applications is a numbers game.
 Whatever number of applications you believed you would have to typically put out -- is the bare minimum.
 Make sure you go beyond that.